 “Indeed.
 So if the hearth is something I can influence…” She laid her hands on the simple brick fireplace and it twitched before swelling into a brick oven that filled nearly half the room.
 “Wouldn’t you say that manipulating other stone was within my sphere of influence?”

-Comprehension dawned on Krys’s face as the fireplace shrank back to its original size.
+Comprehension dawned on Talia’s face as the fireplace shrank back to its original size.
 Then her mind jumped to what seemed like a logical conclusion.